cjbassi/ytop/README.md

 rtop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
 You can find all the colorschemes in the [colorschemes folder](./colorschemes).

-To make a custom colorscheme, copy one of the default ones to `~/.config/rtop/<name>.json` and load it with `rtop -c <name>`.
+To make a custom colorscheme, copy one of the default ones to `~/.config/rtop/<new-name>.json` and load it with `rtop -c <new-name>`.
 Colorschemes PRs are welcome!

 ### CLI Options